Funding your learning

 We support registered nurses and allied health professionals to access high-quality, evidence-based education and training to develop their knowledge, confidence and skills in MS care.
 We do this through our Development Module – our flagship specialist development programme for clinicians new into MS roles.

-Delivered in collaboration with Birmingham City University and alongside partnerships with other MS charities and organisations, the Development Module forms part of MS Trust’s wider commitment to building a confident, capable MS workforce and strengthening care across the UK.
+Delivered alongside partnerships with other MS charities and organisations, the Development Module forms part of MS Trust’s wider commitment to building a confident, capable MS workforce and strengthening care across the UK.
+This course is CPD accredited.

 Amazing lectures, well organised and structured, building my confidence to practice as an MS nurse.